 - The traditional way to sear the salmon for this dish is to use a cast iron skillet.
 If you don’t have a cast iron skillet, try using a different heavy pan such as enamelware.

 - Watch your salmon very carefully as it sears.
 You want the spices to get dark brown, but not get so dark that they burn.

-- Serve your salmon with Cajun rice and a green veggie on the side for a healthy main course option.
+- Serve your salmon with dirty rice and a green veggie on the side for a hearty main course option.
 If you’re watching your carbs, serve the salmon over a salad.
 This blackened fish is also great when added to a pasta with Alfredo sauce.

 - This recipe is fairly mild when it comes to the heat level.
 If you prefer spicier salmon, feel free to increase the amount of cayenne pepper to taste.

 HOW DO YOU KNOW WHEN SALMON IS DONE?